 - Budget.
 You will need to purchase far less new books to add to your collection.
 When the out-of-rotation books are stored out of sight, old books easily become new again.
 You can also include library books in rotation as an extra money saving hack!

-Buying guide: how to choose the right Montessori bookshelf
+Buying guide: how to choose the best Montessori book shelves

 When buying a Montessori bookshelf, you need to consider the following things to buy the perfect shelf per your desire and needs.
 We’ve created the below criteria to help you compare bookshelves and find the best option for your family.